If I knew back then what I knew now... it would be a much shorter and less interesting life. We learn through experience, not being given the answers.

 In my upbringing I had been raised to be dignified in my religion and that was synonymous with my identity.
 Hebrew Israelite, daughter of Zion, lost tribe of Judah, God’s chosen.
 As I grew older, I found that society as far as the internet says, thinks my beliefs were a cult?

-I can assure that I had been conditioned to a certain type of thinking but I was not brain-washed to serve man’s master plan of transcendence.
+I can assure that I had been conditioned to a certain moral standard and ideals but I was not brain-washed to serve man’s master plan of transcendence.

-College allowed me to widen my view on religion vs. spirituality and that weakened my idea of what it meant to be me once I loosened my vice grip on being God’s chosen.
+College allowed me to widen my view on religion vs. spirituality.
+That weakened my idea of what it meant to be me once I loosened my vice grip on being God’s chosen.

 I listened to hip/hop and R&B.